What Homeowners Need to Know This Heating Season

 Why You Shouldn’t Try to Clean It Yourself

 The soot from a puffback is sticky and acidic, capable of staining walls, ceilings, and fabrics almost instantly.
 Attempting to wipe it with soap and water can smear the residue and make the damage worse.
-It can also affect indoor air quality and cause irritation when disturbed.
+It can also impact indoor air quality and cause irritation when disturbed.

-Professional cleaning involves specialized equipment, HEPA filtration, and techniques designed to safely remove residue from surfaces, contents, and air ducts.
+Professional cleaning involves specialized equipment, HEPA filtration, and proven techniques designed to safely remove residue from surfaces, contents, and air ducts.

 How to Respond if a Puffback Happens